sorenoneill/test_repo/README.md

 9. Having trouble syncing

-10. It ain's that easy
+10. It ain's that easy, I can tell you

 Add some stuff from CLI